 - A diet rich in vitamin C and low in fats and carbohydrates may promote younger looking skin.

 - Antioxidant-rich foods seem to have protective benefits.
-These include: yellow and orange fruits and vegetables (e.g. carrots and apricots), blueberries, green leafy vegetables (e.g. spinach), tomatoes, peas, beans and lentils, fish (especially salmon), nuts.
+These include: yellow and orange fruits and vegetables (e.g. carrots and apricots), blueberries, green leafy vegetables (e.g. spinach), tomatoes, peas, beans and lentils, fish rich in Omega oils and nuts.

 - Diets that exclude a particular food group and its nutritional value are not, on the whole, good for skin health.
 It is, however, advisable to limit the intake of sweets and dairy.
 It is also important to drink plenty of water, especially for elderly people.